theodoremoreland/OrderDashboard/README.md

 ## How it works

 In some circumstances, a program can be used to log into Doordash's website (@ doordash.com), visit the order history page, and collect all of the user's order history on its own.
-However, websites such as doordash.com makes doing so via a program tricky by preventing remote controlled web browsers from logging into the website.
-Under these circumstances, I decided the simplest approach was a semi-automated alternative in which a small JavaScript script would be copied into the development console of a standard web browser while the user is already logged in and is already on the order history page.
+However, websites such as doordash.com make doing so via a program tricky by imploring "are you a robot" like prevention mechanisms.
+In other words, the website tries to prevent bots from scraping data.
+Under these circumstances, I decided the simplest approach was a semi-automated alternative in which a small JavaScript program would be copied into the development console while the user is already logged in and is already on the order history page.
 Once the script is executed, it will click the "Load More Deliveries" button until all of the user's doordash orders appear on the page.
 Once all of the orders are present, the script will then print all of the order data into the development console.
 From there, there user can copy said order data into a file of their choosing and save the data onto their computer.
 If I have time, I will create a UI that allows the user to render a dashboard of said data.